 Ready to Serve

 No need to wait, your country style ribs are now ready to serve.
 The best way to serve is to place them on a plate or platter and let everyone serve themselves.
 They can be quite large so usually one or two will be plenty.
+Be sure to keep some of those juices from the dish on reserve.
+Pour a little over each rib for extra amazing flavor.

 The brussels sprouts you see in the picture are our Best Damn Air Fryer Brussels Sprouts.
 They’re the perfect accompaniment for this dish and also very easy to make.
 I’m also a HUGE fan of macaroni and cheese with BBQ dishes and our Best Damn Instant Pot Mac and Cheese is an excellent choice for a side-dish.
 And of course, BBQ pork can be topped with, or served with some delicious homemade country coleslaw.
 The cool crunch is perfect to go along with the tender pork.Print